 - Ranen Ray Choudhury ————– Baul Singer

 Meghe Dhaka Tara happens to be the most acclaimed film of Ritwik Ghatak and not without reason.
 This rural drama can be considered a meditative take on poverty and family dysfunction in the middle of a refugee slum of Calcutta.
 Ghatak manages to boil the human and survival instincts to their most basic ruthless form.
 There is hardly any room for lofty ideals or sentimental altruism in the world he creates; mourn what one must, and do what one must do to survive.
-This film, realistic to the point of being almost cruel, treats ideals and sentiments as luxuries which, as the leftist Director believes, must be done away with.
+This film, realistic to the point of being almost cruel, treats ideas and sentiments as luxuries which, as the leftist Director believes, must be done away with.
 This treatment makes this film, one of Ghatak’s, and Indian Cinema’s, greatest tragedies.

-While Mege Dhaka Tara is essentially a Director’s film, the cast manages to hold on to their own.
+While Meghe Dhaka Tara is essentially a Director’s film, the cast manages to hold on to their own.
 Supriya Choudhury as young Neeta is particularly excellent and Niranjan Ray as Sanat is very impressive as well.

 Awards and Recognition